GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
+> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
 >
-> ~ *George Boole*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts